Kenan-Kadic/liftoff-assignments/P2-Project_Outline/README.md

 •	Search: Users will be able to search for blog posts containing given text.

-•	Add: A page that allows user to make add his own phones to list.

 •	Admin: A page that allows Administrator to make additions to Mysql database.

-•	Reviews: Users will be able to create new review posts when logged in.
-New posts may appear in the user’s profile.

-•	Purchase: Lists pages on which a particular phone can be purchased.
-May also have pricing information.

-•	Logout: Users will be able to Logout.
+••	Logout: Users will be able to Logout.

 ### Technologies